How to Help Your Partner or Spouse with Addiction

 How to Cope with a Spouse Who Struggles with Addiction

-Understand What Your Partner Who is Struggling with Substance Abuse is Going Through
+Understand What Your Partner Struggling with Addiction is Going Through

-You can learn more about the specific types of treatment offered at AdCare, such as detox, inpatient treatment, and outpatient treatment.
+You can learn more about the specific types of treatment offered at AdCare, such as detox, inpatient treatment, and outpatient treatment so that you can begin to provide your spouse addiction support through various levels of treatment.
 You can also encourage your partner to use our substance abuse assessment, which may make it more likely for them to seek help.

 Protecting Yourself While Helping Your Partner Through Their Addiction